Britain's Tesco expands rapid delivery trial

 All items are delivered by bike, moped or car, with a 5 pounds ($6.95) delivery fee.

-"We'll keep testing and learning from this as well as the trial we're doing in more than 260 One Stop stores with Deliveroo (ROO.L)," Murphy said.
+“We’ll keep testing and learning from this as well as the trial we’re doing in more than 260 One Stop stores with Deliveroo,” Murphy said.

 ($1 = 0.7195 pounds)